 German is a formal language, and it is common practice for students to address instructors and instructors to address students with the formal you (Sie).
 Students can use the informal you (du) amongst each other.
 Students should not address instructors with "du" or their first name unless it is offered.
 If an instructor has a title (e.g., Dr.), it should be used when addressing them in spoken and written correspondence.
-Please communicate with your instructor if you would like to be addressed by a name other than that provided through the registrar.
-If there is a pronoun that you prefer for English communication, please inform your instructor.
+Please communicate with me if you would like to be addressed by a name other than that provided through the registrar.
+If there is a pronoun that you prefer for English communication, please inform me.

 Please be aware that German is a gendered language, meaning that all nouns are designated as masculine, feminine or neuter.
-There are options for making some nouns that refer to people more inclusive, and gender-inclusive pronouns exist, although they are still rarely used in German.
+There are options for making some nouns that refer to people more inclusive, and gender-inclusive pronouns exist.
 In our course, we will use first names when speaking about each other in the third person instead of pronouns, and the term "die Person / diese Person", e.g. "Diese Person heißt Diane.
-Dianes Lieblingsfarbe ist Blau." ("This person is called Diane.
-Diane's favorite color is blue.")
+Dianes Lieblingsfarbe ist Blau."